Project 1: Linux basics

 Password manager

 Install a password manager on your main computer and your phone.
-Investigate several offerings such as Lockwise, 1Password, Dashlane, or LastPass.
+Firefox, Chrome, and Apple all contain good password managers, but you can investigate several offerings such as Lockwise, 1Password, Dashlane, or LastPass.

 Two Factor authentication

-2. We have invited you to join the Neu2550 organization.
+organization.
 The organization has a policy that all members have two-factor authentication enabled.
 Thus, you won’t be able to acccept the invitation until step 1 is complete.
 Note: we invited everyone who finished project0 (when you saved a file containing your github account name).
 We use this name to send the invitation, so if you do not see an invitation, please reach out to us as soon as possible!
-It is important that you join this group because future projects in this course may rely on your membership in this Github group.
+It is important that you join this group because future projects in this course may rely on your membership in this Github group. -

 This component of the assignemnt is self-driven and you can get out from it what you want.
 I encourage you to add second factor authentication to your other accounts such as google, etc.